Thomas21119/Password-Generator/README.md

 ```
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria
+THEN I am presented with a series of prompts for password criteria                                    <!--done but with checkboxes-->
 WHEN prompted for password criteria
-THEN I select which criteria to include in the password
+THEN I select which criteria to include in the password                                               <!--done but with checkboxes-->
 WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters
+THEN I choose a length of at least 8 characters and no more than 128 characters                       <!--done but with slider-->
 WHEN asked for character types to include in the password
-THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters     <!--done but with checkboxes-->
 WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected
+THEN my input should be validated and at least one character type should be selected                  <!--doesnt give password>
 WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria
+THEN a password is generated that matches the selected criteria                                       <!--Done-->
 WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page                              <!--done-->
 ```

 ## Mock-Up